 Blogging – Blogging is far and away the most advantageous route for establishing your credibility and building an engaged audience.
 You can share your thoughts about the process, or share small details about your book to build excitement.
 The beauty of blogging is that there are no hard and fast rules regarding what you write about.
 Blogging gives you the opportunity to create intimacy, show your personality and connect with your audience beyond some social media limitations.

 Social Media – Being active on social media is another important part of an author platform.
 Social media can give you an unprecedented reach and it is one of the most useful tools for increasing your audience exponentially.
-Your options with social media include Facebook, Twitter, Instagram, and YouTube.
+Your options with social media include Facebook, LinkedIn, Twitter, Instagram, and YouTube.

 While it is critically important to be on social media and foster an engaged following, it is advisable not to spread yourself too thin.
 It’s virtually impossible to master all platforms successfully, so choose one or two and focus on those.
 Combined with your website this should provide ample opportunity to curate the size and type of following you are seeking.

 Podcasts – Podcasts are yet another great way to connect with your audience.
 Podcasts can bring a humanizing element to you and your message.
 It allows your audience to literally hear from you and form a stronger connection.

 There are many tools and resources for building a platform but simply having one is not enough, your platform has to work for you.
 The mere existence of your author platform will not guarantee your success or book sales.
 However, a platform that is consistent and fruitful with an engaged audience and continual growth will.

 Two Essential Elements Of A Successful Author Platform.

 Growth – Your author platform means absolutely nothing if you don’t do the work to grow it.
 Growing your audience should be one of your main concerns.
 Building your email lists, subscribers and followers will pay dividends down the line in the form of higher book sales.
 Growth looks different for each tool or resource you are using.